 Keep lights off.
 If you’ve ever changed a lightbulb you know they get pretty hot.
 Keep those little heaters turned off and your house will be that much cooler.

 Get out of the house.
 Go find fun summer activities to do outside of your house.
 You won’t need to keep the house as cool so you won’t need to spend as much electricity.

-One story: Obviously this isn’t something that you can change once you live somewhere, but if you have a choice a one story will be cooler than a two story.
+One story: Obviously this isn’t something that you can change once you live somewhere, but if you have a choice a one-story will be cooler than a two-story.
 If you are looking for an apartment the first floor will be cooler than the second floor.
-It will also be easier to keep a first floor apartment cooler since heat rises.
+It will also be easier to keep a first-floor apartment cooler since the heat rises.
 Your heat will rise up to the apartment above you.

 Stay cool my friends!